Joanne Masella, Ed.D., Dean

 - Students with an Associate of Arts or prior bachelor's degree fall under the Articulation section (see below)

-- A limited number of students may be eligible, with permission form the Associate Dean for Graduate Studies, to take certain courses at the graduate level to graduate with the BSN.
-Minimum 3.5 Nursing GPA; additional fees may apply.
+- A limited number of students may be eligible, with permission from the Associate Dean for Graduate Studies, to take certain courses at the graduate level to graduate with the BSN.
+Minimum 3.0 Nursing GPA; additional fees may apply.

 Admission to the Upper Division Nursing Major